 Treatment at the Heartwood Centre for Women is only part of your recovery journey.
 We'll work with you and your local health authority to make sure you continue to receive the care and support you need after completing your treatment.

-The Heartwood Centre for Women is for women from across B.C., including trans women, over 19 who live with severe substance use challenges.
+The Heartwood Centre for Women is for women from across B.C., including trans women, over 19 who live with severe substance use challenges and mild to moderate mental health concerns.
 The program is designed for those who have experienced several relapses, and whose treatment needs are beyond what local community health resources or health authority can offer.

 To receive treatment at the Heartwood Centre for Women, you need a